 Latest CV here

 Advanced Bayesian Models for the Social Sciences.
-ICPSR Summer Program.
-Ann Arbor, August 2019.
+4-week online lecture, ICPSR Summer Program.
+Ann Arbor, July/August 2021.

 POLSCI 690.
 Models for Hierarchical and Time Series Cross Section Data.
 Duke, Fall 2019.